gaam24/TinyGUI/README.md

 **Compressed Name** - Style in which the compressed image will be saved. *[Variable {name} return original file name]*

 **Compressing Threads** - Max threads (API) running to compress images.

+# Using
+[Tinify Unofficial](https://github.com/jshergal/tinify-net-unofficial) - Unoficial fork of Tinify API Client used to TinyJPG and TinyPNG.
+(I slightly modified it for the needs of the application)